sthio90/CS50X/project/README.md

 ## Future Enhancements:
 While Crypto Checker currently meets its core objectives, future enhancements are planned:

 * Extended Historical Data: Subject to API access, the application will offer more extensive historical data analysis and trend visualization.
+I had initially tried to incorporate a historical graph into the price checker but realized that the basic free CoinMarketCap API access does not grant access to the needed endpoints.

 * Portfolio Management: A feature to allow users to track their cryptocurrency holdings and view portfolio performance over time.

 * Mobile Responsiveness: Improving the application's responsiveness and user experience on mobile devices.

 ## Conclusion:
 Crypto Checker represents a practical and educational foray into the world of web application development, API integration, and real-time data processing.
-It exemplifies the power of Python and Flask in creating functional web applications and provides a platform for continued learning and development in the field of cryptocurrency and web development.*
+It exemplifies the power of Python and Flask in creating functional web applications and provides a platform for continued learning and development in the field of cryptocurrency and web development.